ethereumclassic/ethereumclassic.github.io/content/why-classic/code-is-law/index.en.md

 - If mistakes happen, it is the responsibility of those who voluntary interact with those contracts
 - No do-overs

-## THe Value of Blockchains
+## Immutability: The Value of Blockchains

 - Why?
 For the very reason Blockchains were invented
-- Censorship Resistance is what gives any blockchain it's value, if the system has central points of failure, you are better off using Amazon Web Services
+- Immutability is what gives any blockchain it's value, if the system has central points of failure, you are better off using Amazon Web Services
 - To remaoin useful long term, a blockchain must remain neutral, and they only way to do this is to have pure zero-intervention in the contract layer

 ## Censorship Resistance